Recommended Holiday Reading List from Provence

 Keith and Val Van Sickle are part-time expats.
 They fell in love with the European lifestyle during a work contract in Neuchâtel, Switzerland.
 After that work assignment ended, they adjusted their work-life in California’s Silicon Valley to live in Provence as well.
 They jumped in with both feet learning the language and embracing the culture.
 Keith has managed to turn their experiences into two books: One Sip at a Time.
 Learning to live in Provence and Are We French Yet?
 Keith & Val’s Adventures in Provence.
 These two books read like a collection of amusing short stories.
 In time for the holidays, enjoy the audiobook version of Are We French Yet?
 Keith & Val’s Adventures in Provence.
 Enter our for our holiday giveaway for this audiobook by leaving a comment below.

 Taking Root in Provence is the story about Anne-Marie Simons and her husband Oscar’s decision to retire in France.
 After fast-paced careers, they chose Aix-en-Provence as a base of operations, a choice they have not regretted for a single moment.

 Discover more inspiring memoirs about living in Provence by Peter Mayle, Mary-Lou Weissman, Janine Marsh, and others.

 This Holiday Reading List from Provence contains only a few of our recommendations.
-For more books, organized by category including guidebooks, culinary books, and bibliographies, take a look through at our Provencal Reading List.
+Look at our Provencal Reading List for more books, organized by category, including guidebooks, culinary books, and bibliographies.